Dabo Swinney's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Dabo Swinney.

-Dabo Swinney is the head football coach at Clemson University, taking over in 2008.
-He led the Clemson Tigers to national championships in 2016 and 2018, with the 2018 team considered one of the greatest in college football history.
-Swinney is the all-time winningest coach in Clemson football history and ACC football history, solidifying his position as a highly successful and influential figure in college football.
+Dabo Swinney is the head football coach at Clemson University, a position he assumed in 2008.
+He is highly regarded, having led the Clemson Tigers to national championships in 2016 and 2018.
+Notably, the 2018 team is often considered one of the best in college football history.
+Swinney holds the distinction of being the all-time winningest head coach in both Clemson football and Atlantic Coast Conference (ACC) football history.

-In 2011, Clemson earned a trip to the Orange Bowl, their first major-bowl appearance since the 1981 national championship season.
+In 2011, Swinney led the Tigers to a major bowl appearance, their first since the 1981 national championship season.

 1981: First 11-win season since 1981

-In 2012, Swinney led Clemson to its first 11-win season since the 1981 national championship year
+In 2012, Swinney led Clemson to its first 11-win season since the 1981 national championship year, capping the year off with an upset 25–24 victory over the #8 LSU Tigers in the Chick-fil-A Bowl.

 1981: Best Run Since 1981